aukilabs/posemesh/docs/03-web3-architecture.md

-# Auki Network - Web3 Architecture
+# Auki Network - Web3 Architecture Overview

 > How to **decentralize** what we built

 ## Background

-This document **proposes** an architecture to make the [current architecture](02-current-architecture.md) verifiable
+This document **proposes** an architecture to make the [current architecture](02-web2-architecture.md) verifiable
 on-chain:

 * Proof of Relay for Network Providers.